19269 Mack Avenue,

 Grosse Pointe Woods,

-For a neighborhood house, in the suburb of Grosse Pointe Woods, the Woods Theatre was originally quite large, and sat well over 2,500, all on a single floor.
+For a neighborhood house, in the suburb of Grosse Pointe Woods, the Woods Theatre was originally quite large, and seated 2,478, all on a single floor.

-It was built for the United Detroit Theaters chain, opening in 1948, their first in seven years, since the Royal Theatre, which was designed by the same architect as the Woods Theatre, Charles N. Agree.
+It was built for the United Detroit Theaters chain, opening February 18, 1948, their first in seven years, since the Royal Theatre, which was designed by the same architect as the Woods Theatre, Charles N. Agree.

 In 1969, the year the Woods Theatre began to be jointly operated by Plitt Theatres and Nicholas George, it briefly closed as it underwent a nearly-million dollar reconstruction, converting the rear of the auditorium into a second screen.
 It was reopened in late-1970 as the Woods I & II, with 1,200 seats in the main auditorium and 750 in the new second auditorium.